Ad Council

 Hydroid, LLC at the has carved out a very strong position in the global market for unmanned anti-mine underwater vehicles.
 Its modular Remote Environmental Measuring Unit (REMUS) systems were developed at the Woods Hole Oceanographic Institution, and are already serving with Australia, Belgium, the Netherlands, New Zealand, Singapore, the US Navy, and the UK’s Royal Navy.

 BAE Systems has been racing to catch up, rapidly developing their Talisman UUV using fast, iterative prototyping.
-The UK MoD continues to purchase Hydriod systems thus far, however, including a recent GBP 5.5 million (about $11.1 million) purchase of 2 complete Remus 600 systems for mine countermeasures work.
+The UK MoD continues to purchase Hydroid systems thus far, however, including a recent GBP 5.5 million (about $11.1 million) purchase of 2 complete Remus 600 systems for mine countermeasures work.

 (click to view full)